wedding planner rsvp software

 A planner managing 20 weddings a year with an average of 3 active events per client at any given time has, at peak, 10-15 active RSVP pages running simultaneously.

-RSVPify Professional ($279/mo annual = $3,348/year): Removes the cap.
-You're paying $3,348/year for RSVP management alone, before accounting for whatever planning software you already use.
+RSVPify Professional (~$299/mo annual = ~$3,588/year): Lifts the volume limits for high-throughput operations.
+You're paying close to $3,600/year for RSVP management alone, before accounting for whatever planning software you already use.

 Invyt (free base + per-event premium): Free for basic RSVP tracking.
 Per-event upgrade covers CSV export, dietary summary export, and guest list tools.
 A planner can pass the per-event cost through to clients as a line item, or absorb it at a fraction of the flat monthly cost.